ljw1004/csharpspec/csharp/structs.md

 *  A static member of the struct type is referenced.
 *  An explicitly declared constructor of the struct type is called.

-The creation of default values (§11.3.4) of struct types does not trigger the static constructor.
+The creation of default values ([Default values](structs.md#default-values)) of struct types does not trigger the static constructor.
 (An example of this is the initial value of elements in an array.)

 ## Struct examples